Tanzania Wildlife Tour Greentours.Great Flowers Butterflies and Endemic Primates

 All flights.
 All transport, meals and accommodation in Tanzania.
 Services of your leaders.
-Please note: drinks, tips and items of a personal nature including travel insurance, are not included.
+Please note: drinks, tips, visas, and items of a personal nature including travel insurance, are not included.

 We start in the Hotel Mediterraneo in Dar-es-Salaam which has lovely one story cottage style rooms set in delightful gardens next to the ocean.
 After a night at Mikumi’s excellent Vuma Hills Lodge we’ve three nights at Udzungwa in the wonderfully situated Hondo Hondo.
 Accommodation is in luxury tents, with electricity, and en suite bathrooms open to the stars.
 Next is a night at Crocodile Camp in simple cottage style chalets on the edge of the mighty Ruaha River in the heart of Baobab Valley.
 We’ll be well looked after in the luxury cottages in Kisolanza’s fine gardens for two nights then we’ve a three night stay at Kitulo Gods Garden on the Kitulo Plateau, a new hotel with clean, spacious but basic rooms, set around an attractive courtyard in the lovely village of Matamba.
 The last two nights of the tour are at the fine Utengule Coffee Lodge situated on the slopes of the Mbeya Range, a bastion of comfort and elegance, with lovely rooms and a great restaurant.
 All rooms/luxury tents on this tour have en suite facilities.

 UK return flights are from Heathrow and other regional airports* to Dar-es-Salaam via Amsterdam or Istanbul.

 *These routes may incur a supplement.